DarkIntaqt/malPHPhite/docs/getRankBySummoner.md

 }
 ```

-By default the beautify function is disabled.
+By default, the beautify function is disabled.

 ## Examples
 ```php